silverbeetle/joeys-hamburger-barn/README.md

 # StreamShark demo project

-## Installation
+## Installation and starting the app

 -   Copy .env.development.example and rename to .env.development
 -   Update ACCESS_TOKEN with your access token in the above file
--   Copy .env.example and rename to .env
 -   Run the command `yarn` in your terminal to install dependencies
 -   Run the command `yarn start` in your terminal to start the app, accept any HTTPS security warnings for local development